ibmdbanalytics/ibmdbpy/blogs/use_case.md

 ![png](output_20_1.png)

-5. Since the crime data is geo-coded(?), we can use the geospatial functions from the python library geopandas to analyse the geometry and then retrieve the results in the form of a choropleth map based upon the variation of crime density of each borough.
+5. Since the crime data has location data, we can use the geospatial functions from the python library geopandas to analyse the geometry and then retrieve the results in the form of a choropleth map based upon the variation of crime density of each borough.
 In order to achieve this, we first use the ST_Area function of dashDB spatial to obtain the area of each borough in square kilometers.
-Following this, we find the number of crimes of type __"ROBBERY"__ in each borough in the year __2015__ using the ST_Within function and finally compute the density for each borough and try to visualise the results with __Leaflet__ library.
+Following this, we find the number of crimes of type __"ROBBERY"__ in each borough in the year __2015__ using the `ST_Within()` function and finally compute the density for each borough and try to visualise the results with __Leaflet__ library.

 FIXME: I would start with the number of crimes, and then area - it is more intuitive